 Shorter courses are sometimes delivered.

 Support materials include a comprehensive student manual, and intranet coaching forum and a cheat card.

-Since 2010 we have been delivering global coach training at PMI to over 2000 participants across 33 countries including Argentina, Australia, Belgium, Brazil, Canada, China, Colombia, Czech Republic, Dubai, Egypt, Germany, Hungary, Japan, Kazakhstan, Korea, Lithuania, Mexico, Philippines, Portugal, Russia, Senegal, Serbia, Spain, Switzerland and the UK, and in local languages including Russian, Spanish, Brazilian and Japanese.
+Since 2010 we have delivered global coach training at PMI to over 1300 participants across 27 countries including Argentina, Australia, Belgium, Brazil, Canada, China, Colombia, Czech Republic, Dubai, Egypt, Germany, Hungary, Japan, Kazakhstan, Korea, Lithuania, Mexico, Philippines, Poland, Portugal, Russia, Senegal, Serbia, Spain, Switzerland and the UK, and in local languages including Russian, Spanish, Brazilian and Japanese.
 The courses are attended by middle and senior management, including C-Suite, and our feedback from PMI is that it is regarded as the best management course ever run in PMI.